Check our social media platforms for regular updates

 Here you can search for Volume 1-4 papers.
-Volume 5 onwards will be available on the AMEE MedEdPublish website.
+Volume 5 onwards is available on the MedEdPublish website www.mededpublish.org

 Video podcasts are increasingly used by a range of healthcare students.
 This article considers the existing literature regarding podcasting in medical education and contemplates the implications of the use of mobile technologies for the acquisition of clinical skills in the physiotherapy curriculum.